Home Page

 slaughtered at the sunset 'evening'.
 However, a closer

-was offered in sacrifice at sunset.
+offered in sacrifice at sunset.
 The animals having

 LEVEL OF FORMALITY